-I had all this and more behind me before I was six years old and had passed through one year of elementary school in the village of Smiljan where my family lived.
+I had all this and more behind me before I was six years old and had past thru one year of elementary school in the village of Smiljan where I was born.
 At this juncture we moved to the little city of Gospic nearby.
 This change of residence was like a calamity to me.
 It almost broke my heart to part from our pigeons, chickens and sheep, and our magnificent flock of geese which used to rise to the clouds in the morning and return from the feeding grounds at sundown in battle formation, so perfect that it would have put a squadron of the best aviators of the present day to shame.
-In our new house I was but a prisoner, watching the strange people I saw through my window blinds.
+In our new house I was but a prisoner, watching the strange people I saw thru the window blinds.
 My bashfulness was such that I would rather have faced a roaring lion than one of the city dudes who strolled about.
 But my hardest trial came on Sunday when I had to dress up and attend the service.
-There I met with an accident, the mere thought of which made my blood curdle like sour milk for years afterwards.
+There I meet with an accident, the mere thought of which made my blood curdle like sour milk for years afterwards.
 It was my second adventure in a church.
-Not long before, I was entombed for a night in an old chapel on an inaccessible mountain which was visited only once a year.
+Not long before I was entombed for a night in an old chapel on an inaccessible mountain which was visited only once a year.
 It was an awful experience, but this one was worse.
 There was a wealthy lady in town, a good but pompous woman, who used to come to the church gorgeously painted up and attired with an enormous train and attendants.
-One Sunday I had just finished ringing the bell in the belfry and rushed downstairs, when this grand dame was sweeping out and I jumped on her train.
+One Sunday I had just finished ringing the bell in the belfry and rushed downstairs when this grand dame was sweeping out and I jumped on her train.
 It tore off with a ripping noise which sounded like a salvo of musketry fired by raw recruits.
 My father was livid with rage.
-He gave me a gentle slap on the cheek, the only corporal punishment he ever administered to me, but I almost feel it now.
+He gave me a gentle slap on the cheek, the only corporal punishment he ever administered to me but I almost feel it now.
 The embarrassment and confusion that followed are indescribable.
-I was practically ostracized until something else happened which redeemed me in the estimation of the community.
+I was practically ostracised until something else happened which redeemed me in the estimation of the community.

 An enterprising young merchant had organized a fire department.
 A new fire engine was purchased, uniforms provided and the men drilled for service and parade.
-The engine was beautifully painted red and black.
-One afternoon, the official trial was prepared for and the machine was transported to the river.
+The engine was, in reality, a pump to be worked by sixteen men and was beautifully painted red and black.
+One afternoon the official trial was prepared for and the machine was transported to the river.
 The entire population turned out to witness the great spectacle.
 When all the speeches and ceremonies were concluded, the command was given to pump, but not a drop of water came from the nozzle.
 The professors and experts tried in vain to locate the trouble.
 The fizzle was complete when I arrived at the scene.
-My knowledge of the mechanism was nil and I knew next to nothing of air pressure, but instinctively I felt for the suction hose in the water rushed forth and not a few Sunday clothes were spoiled.
-Archimedes running naked through the streets of Syracuse and shouting Eureka at the top of his voice did not make a greater impression than myself.
-I was carried on the shoulders and was hero of the day.
+My knowledge of the mechanism was nil and I knew next to nothing of air pressure, but instinctively I felt for the suction hose in the water and found that it had collapsed.
+When I waded in the river and opened it up the water rushed forth and not a few Sunday clothes were spoiled.
+Archimedes running naked thru the streets of Syracuse and shouting Eureka at the top of his voice did not make a greater impression than myself.
+I was carried on the shoulders and was the hero of the day.